 The guideline is to always pair the two steps together.
 Immediately after performing the change step (input, radio button, etc.), run the coded step that calls the .change function for that element.

 Although .change is the most frequent jQuery event, your application might be attaching to a different event.
 Another common example is .select.
 If those two do not work, ask your developers which jQuery event is attached to the element.

-If you have a choice between using id and name on an element, we recommend using id.
+If you have a choice between using id and name of an element, we recommend using id.
 It is usually a unique value which will make your tests run more reliably.
-Name is sometimes duplicated, which can cause your test to find and act on the wrong element, since the selector will act on the first element it finds matching the selector criteria.
+Name is sometimes duplicated, which can cause your test to find and act against the wrong element, since the selector will act on the first element it finds matching the selector criteria.